communitiesuk/oava-audit-debezium-spike/README.md

 because it needs the MySql database and the Kinesis stream to ready first.
 Therefore once the services have started you can run `docker-compose up -d` in another window and it will start up Debezium-Server.

+# Debezium-Server
+In a nutshell we have source - our mysql database and a sink - the target system, in our case Kinesis.

+Debezium can run either in embedded mode or standlone server mode.
+Embedded mode is where you use the debezium dependencies directly in your application code and handle the change processing yourself.
+I have opted to use the debezium server in standalone mode because it requires no code to be written.
+It's all based on configuring a docker container.
+You get all the sink integration free out of the box with just a few configuration parameters.

 # Kinesis Streams

 The Kinesis streams have to be created upfront for Debezium to send data to them.
 This is done in